awesome-astra/docs/docs/pages/develop/languages/java.md

 | [BlobAndCodec3x](https://github.com/DataStax-Examples/java-cassandra-driver-from3x-to4x/blob/master/example-3x/src/main/java/com/datastax/samples/SampleCode3x_CRUD_10_BlobAndCodec.java) | Working with `BLOB` and binary data but also how to create your own `CustomCodec` |
 | [CloudAstra3x](https://github.com/DataStax-Examples/java-cassandra-driver-from3x-to4x/blob/master/example-3x/src/main/java/com/datastax/samples/SampleCode3x_CONNECT_ServiceCloudAstra.java) | Working with `BLOB` and binary data but also how to create your own `CustomCodec` |

-### 3.3 Astra SDK
+### 2.3 Astra SDK

-The `Astra SDK` sets up the connection to work with the AstraDB cloud-based service.
-You will work with the class `AstraClient`, [Reference documentation](https://github.com/datastax/astra-sdk-java/wiki).
+The `Astra` _Software Deployment Kit_, or `SDK`, allows developers to connect to Astra with all the different interfaces available.
+In this section we will detailed how to setup this client library to use the cassandra drivers interface.

+#### Quickstart

-???+ note annotate "Import dependencies in your `pom.xml`"
+???+ note annotate "Project Setup"

       - Update your `pom.xml` file with the latest version of the SDK [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.datastax.astra/astra-sdk/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.datastax.oss/java-driver-core)